MoralisWeb3/MoralisDocumentation/moralis-dapp/web3/web3.md

 const web3Provider = await Moralis.enableWeb3();
 ```

-See for more info on how to use Ethers.js, in the [Ethers.js docs](https://docs.ethers.io)

 ### Web3.js

 You might want to use another library, like [Web3.js](https://web3js.readthedocs.io).
 To do so, you need to include this library to your code.